Skip to content

 The last Leghs of Lyme

 The first world war changed everything, not just because so few men returned from the trenches but because of the sweeping social changes it ushered in.
 During this period the landed gentry were faced with rising tax bills and declining farm rents and for the Leghs the nationalisation of mineral rights in 1939 stripped them of income from their collieries.
-In 1946, The 3rd Lord and Lady Newton, Thomas and Evelyn, left Lyme to the as we know it today to the National Trust for the health, education and delight of the people of Stockport.
+In 1946, The 3rd Lord and Lady Newton, Richard and Helen, left Lyme to the as we know it today to the National Trust for the health, education and delight of the people of Stockport.

 Lyme family tree